 January is usually the least likely month for weddings.
 It’s colder and the weather can be dismal, Christmas has taken a financial hit on people; it’s a long month with so many people having to wait until the end of January until pay day, after being paid before Christmas.
 So many people say it’s the longest month (even though a few also have thirty one days too), it’s depressing and miserable.
 These feelings stem from the joyous festivities and celebrations experienced in December.

-With this in mind, why not turn it around and use it to an advance to holding an alternative wedding on a budget?
+With this in mind, why not turn it around and use it to an advantage to holding an alternative wedding on a budget?
 Why not make January your wedding month, and make it a month of joyous celebrations?
 Venues are at their quietest in January, and some actually close due to the notorious quiet period.
 This is a great opportunity to find a significant or coveted venue for the possibility of a cheaper price.

 January was once the month of sales where retailers sold off seasonal stock cheaper, now so many start their sales in December.
 This is another great advantage when seeking a wedding on a budget.
 Clothing including the all important dress can be bought at a reduced price from online retailers.
 Decorations, candles, centrepieces and many items for dressing your venue can be found cheaper via sales.